archerc/Vundle.vim/README.md

    " set the runtime path to include Vundle and initialize set rtp+=~/.vim/bundle/vundle/ call vundle#rc()
-   " alternatively, pass a path where Vundle should install bundles "let path = '~/some/path/here'
+   " alternatively, pass a path where Vundle should install plugins "let path = '~/some/path/here'
    "call vundle#rc(path)